The Strong Gravitational Lens Finding Challenge: Results

 The {\bf TPR$_0$} will be defined as the highest TPR reached, as a function of $p$ threshold, before a single false positive occurs in the test set of 100,000 cases.
 This is the point were the ROC meets the FPR = 0 axis.
 This quantity highly penalizes classifiers with discrete ranking which often get TPR$_0$ = 0 because their highest classification level is not conservative enough to eliminate all false positives.
 We also define {\bf TPR$_{10}$} which is the TPR at the point were less than ten false positives are made.
 If the TP rate is boosted from the FPR by a factor of 1,000 in a realistic data set this would correspond to about a 10\% contamination.

 In addition to these considerations, the performance of a classifier is a function of many characteristics of the lens system.
 It might be that one classifier is good at finding systems with large Einstein radii and incomplete arcs, but not as good at finding small complete Einstein rings that are blended with the light of the lens galaxy.
 Also a lens may have a source that is too faint to be detected by any algorithm or is too far from the lens to be very distorted, but will be classified as a lens in the test dataset.
-We do not impose a definitive arc/ring magnification, brightness or surface brightness limit for a system to be considered a lens because we want to include these objects because we want to test the limits of the classifiers.
-As we will see, if you restrict your objectives to detecting only lensed images with surface brightness above threshold, for example, the "best" algorithm might change and the TPR will change.
+We do not impose a definitive arc/ring magnification, brightness or surface brightness limit for a system to be considered a lens because we want to include these ``barely lensed" objects to test the limits of the classifiers.
+As we will see, if one restricts the objectives to detecting only lensed images with surface brightness above some threshold, for example, the "best" algorithm might change and the TPR will change.
 For this reason we plot the AUROC, TPR$_0$ and TPR$_{10}$ as a function of several variables for all the entries.
-This is done by removing all the lenses that do not exceed the threshold and then recalculating these quantities, the number of non-lenses remains the same.
+This is done by removing all the lenses that do not exceed the threshold and then recalculating these quantities, while the number of non-lenses remains the same.